FabienFerrero/SUniCA/Examples/atcommand_LoRaP2P.md

 <h1>P2P FSK Modulation</h1>

+1. Configure FSK mode

-0. In order to set-up the FSK P2P configuration, a simple meta-command is available.
+In order to set-up the FSK P2P configuration, a simple meta-command is available.
 It will configure a FSK @600bps at 868MHz

 ```
 $startFSK
 ```

-1. Configure your frequency
+2. Configure your frequency

 ```
 AT+PFREQ=XX